Idaho adds another easement to protect working timberlands - Local News 8

 About half of the easements involve small landowners and half industrial landowners, Robinson said.
 But about 90% of the land in the easements is from industrial landowners.

-The first easements in the early 2000s came from Potlatch Lumber, now PotlatchDeltic, and combined were about 80 square miles (200 square kilometers).
+The first easements in the early 2000s came from Potlatch Lumber, now PotlatchDeltic, and combined were about 80 square miles.

 Robinson said that there are more easements in the pipeline, including one for 40,000 acres owned by the Millwood, Washington-based Inland Empire Paper Company.
 Robinson said the easement is still in the funding phase but could come before the Land Board in the next five years.

-Statewide, the Land Board directs the Idaho Department of Lands in managing about 3,900 square miles (10,100 square kilometers) of state-owned land.
+Statewide, the Land Board directs the Idaho Department of Lands in managing about 3,900 square miles of state-owned land.
 The big revenue producer on those lands is timber.